 Everyone breathes in radon every day.
 Usually, this is at very low levels and it is not harmful.
 However, inhaling high levels of radon long-term can substantially increase the risk of lung cancer.
 In fact, radon is the first environment health threat and the second leading cause of lung cancer deaths.

 While it’s generally harmless outdoors, radon becomes dangerous when it enters your home or other buildings where it can accumulate.
 The US Environmental Protection Agency (EPA) estimates that about 1 in 15 homes have higher than recommended levels of radon.
 Radon levels can be higher in homes that are well-insulated, tightly sealed, and/or built on soil rich in the elements that produce radon.

-This National Radon Action Month, we sat down with Rachael Malmberg, a radon-induced lung cancer survivor and President of Cancer Survivors Against Radon (CanSAR), to learn more about her experience with radon-induced lung cancer and how others can take action.
+This National Radon Action Month, we sat down with Rachael Malmberg, a survivor of radon-induced lung cancer and president of Cancer Survivors Against Radon (CanSAR), to learn more about her experience with radon-induced lung cancer and how others can take action.

 Can you tell me about your experience with radon?

 Until I was diagnosed with lung cancer, I didn’t know anything about radon.
 As my doctor went through the criteria of someone who has lung cancer, I did not see myself at all.
 I was an Olympic athlete, active military, and healthy.